christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **5.2.2.1 Was Amyntas Nikator aka Amyntas, King of Galatia the Living Esus?**

 The Celts in classical Galatia worshiped a deity called Aesus/Esus/Iesus.
-Amyntas, King of Galatia was the king of this region.
+Amyntas, as the god king of Galatia would have been the personification of Esus.
 "Esus" from "Aisu" (Lord) is the Celtic pronunciation.
 The Scythian root is Aes-, the same as the Aesir and Aesar.
 "Iesus" is the Latin rendering of "Esus."
 There was no "J" sound.
 He was always called Ie-Sus (Yay-soos), "The Esus."

 ![Fig.
 1.25](/images/Esus.jpg){:width="400px"}